Theatre Arts Department

 Chair of Theatre Arts

 In the Department of Theatre Arts, we seek to express life's most profound truths as deposited in written drama and expressed through the power and passion of live performance.
 The Department of Theatre Arts seeks theatre artists who share our vision and our desire to shake the world of the theatre at its very core; to have a positive and spirit-filled impact upon the academy, the industry, and the church.
 Whether you act, direct, sing, dance or write, our theatre programs, will stretch, challenge, and nurture you into being the best you can be as an artist, scholar and spiritual being.
-Through a career in theatre, it is your unique voice that has the potential to impact the future of the theatre our culture.
+Through a career in theatre, it is your unique voice that has the potential to impact upon the future of the theatre and our culture.

 Theatre Arts Graduate Programs